-United is required to attach a certification to the outside of the crate that states the last time the cat or dog was offered food and water.
-This certification must be signed by the customer and include any special feeding and watering instructions.
+We’re required to attach a certification to the outside of your pet’s crate that includes the last time your pet was offered food and water.
+You will need to sign this certification and include any special feeding and watering instructions.

-IMPORTANT: Do not feed your animal in the two hours prior to departure, as a full stomach can cause discomfort for a traveling pet – including stomach bloating and vomiting, among other conditions.
+Please do not feed your pet for at least two hours prior to departure, since a full stomach can make your pet uncomfortable and lead to stomach bloating, vomiting and other conditions.

 Additional crate items

-Along with the required food and water containers, there are several additional items that pet owners may wish to include in or attach to their pet’s crate.
-To make sure your pet is safe and comfortable, please review which items are allowed and not allowed are specified below.
+Along with the required food and water containers, there are several additional items that you might want to include with your pet’s crate.
+To make sure your pet is safe and comfortable, please review which items are allowed and not allowed with your pet’s crate.

 Items allowed in or attached to the crate:

 - A bag of up to 16 ounces of dry food that’s securely attached to the top of the crate.
 This will be used to feed your pet for long itineraries, during unexpected delays or if their flight is diverted.

 - Blankets, towels, beds or crate pads 3 inches thick or less.
 Shredded black and white newspaper is also allowed.

 Items not allowed in or attached to the crate:

 - Blankets, towels, beds or crate pads thicker than 3 inches.
 Shredded colored newspaper is not allowed because it can be toxic if it’s eaten by pets.

-- Any medication, including over-the-counter or prescription (United does not administer medications to pets traveling with us.)
+- Any medication, including over-the-counter or prescription (We do not administer medications to pets traveling with us.)

 - Straw, hay or wood shavings